 Self Massage and applying pressure to the Trigger Points

 Using the second and third fingers in circular motions you first gently massage the area of pain.
 This is also effective in areas where the organs are painful.
 Then, you use the thumb and press into the trigger area that corresponds to the pain.
-There are charts available for trigger point if you aren’t sure where the spot that triggers the pain is located.
+There are charts available for trigger points if you aren’t sure where the spot that triggers the pain is located.
 You can use the two fingers as explained above, but the thumb works better in deeper or denser tissue.
 You press the trigger points until you feel like going through the ceiling from the pain and then release.
 This helps stimulate flow into the afflicted area.
 You do this to all the painful and tender areas, following with breathing #2.

 Take hot showers.
 Make the water as hot as you can take it.
 Be sure you keep the door closed to create steam which can help pained areas also.
-While in the shower you can apply trigger point pressing techniques followed by the breathing all while in the shower.
+While in the shower you can apply trigger point pressing techniques followed by breathing all while in the shower.

-It has been shown that having sex can actually help head pains, generalized muscular pain, and migraines.
-Having an orgasm at the beginning of a migraine headache has been known to stop them from going any further to full blown.
+It has been shown that having sex can actually help with head pains, generalized muscular pain, and migraines.
+Having an orgasm at the beginning of a migraine headache has been known to stop them from going any further to full-blown.
 Sex produces pain-relieving chemicals in the body and takes your mind away from the body area generating the pain.
 If your partner isn’t available do what you have to do yourself.
 I don’t think I need to go into details.

 If you are able to walk try and take a brisk 20 to 35 minute one every day.
 It stimulates circulation and flows throughout your body.
 It also releases pain-killing effects on the body.
 You might want to consider working walking into your daily regimen

 Sleep or Meditate